-That big rich bottom end and the volume of space that surrounds all the instruments and singers are the purest and most delightful form of Audiophile Candy of which we know.
+The best copies of Bread’s third album have amazingly sweet and rich 1971 ANALOG sound on both sides.
+That big rich bottom end and the volume of space that surrounds all the instruments and singers are the purest and most delightful form of Audiophile Candy we know.

 The acoustic guitars?
 To die for.
 Talk about Tubey Magical Analog, this copy will show you just what’s missing from modern remastered records (and modern music generally).
 Whatever became of that sound?